stefsiekman/promas-documenter/README.md

 also remove the predicate from the wiki.
 That's why the wiki should only be updated once a branch has been merged into master.
 I added the protection just as extra security.

+### What happens if a predicate is defined multiple times?

+In that case, the application picks the definition with the highest score.
+The score is intended to decide which documentation is of a better quality.
+The quality is considered to improve most when using the syntax features (such as argument descriptions).
+If none of these features are present, the length of the description is used.